Chinese foreign minister praises North Korea during rare Pyongyang trip

-(CNN)Chinese Foreign Minister Wang Yi praised North Korea's commitment to denuclearization during a rare visit to Pyongyang on Wednesday.
+(CNN)Chinese Foreign Minister Wang Yi met with North Korean leader Kim Jong Un during a rare visit to Pyongyang on Thursday, according to Chinese state media.

+The meeting, Kim's third with a top Beijing official in just over a month, is another indication of the warming relations between the two fractious allies, with Wang praising North Korea's commitment to denuclearization during his two-day visit.

 The visit is the first official high-level contact between Beijing and Pyongyang since the historic Inter-Korean summit on April 27, which saw the leaders of the two Koreas agree to an ambitious agenda of peace and denuclearization on the Korean Peninsula.